DerickRedDanger/CS50AI/README.md

 - **Project - Language Modeling:** Develops an AI to perform text generation based on given input using NLP techniques.

 #### What I Learned
-- Understanding of NLP and its applications.
+- Gained a solid understanding of various NLP techniques and their applications.
-- Skills in building AI for text generation and other NLP tasks.
+- Learned to implement context-free grammar in NLP tasks using NLTK.
+- Developed practical skills in using BERT for masked language modeling and analyzing attention mechanisms in transformers.
+- Applied theoretical concepts to create programs for parsing sentences and understanding language model attention.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you have any suggestions or improvements.